 - 1/4 cup cilantro leaves minced

-- Place the garlic, oregano leaves, cumin, salt, pepper, guajillo chiles, Agave In The Raw, pineapple juice, white vinegar, achiote paste and 1/2 cup water in a small pot.
+- Place the garlic, oregano leaves, cumin, salt, pepper, guajillo chiles, agave, pineapple juice, white vinegar, achiote paste and 1/2 cup water in a small pot.
 Bring to a simmer.

 - Cook for 3 minutes, then cool for 10 minutes.